 Peter J. Aranda III is the executive director and CEO of The Consortium.
 He is also the first of The Consortium’s leaders to be an alumnus of the program.
 He received a Consortium fellowship in 1985 to attend Washington University in St. Louis, where he received his MBA in 1987.

-- 9,000-plus: Consortium alumni since 1968.
+- 9,000-plus: Consortium alumni since 1968

-- 1,100-plus: Applications for Consortium membership received annually.
+- 1,100-plus: Applications for Consortium membership received annually

-- 800-plus: Consortium students attending our member schools each year.
+- 800-plus: Consortium students attending our member schools each year

-- 75: Corporate partners supporting The Consortium.
+- 75: Corporate partners supporting The Consortium

 - 20: Member schools